 To secure your seat in the course, pre-payment is required for all four workshops ($120 total).
 Workshop attendees opting not to pre-pay will lose their discount and must pay $35 per workshop.

-The ‘final’ project for the Field Production workshops is a Public Service Announcement developed by the Producers themselves – a great way to get the word out about a local cause, non-profit organization or charity!
-After the final workshop, your PSA will premiere on RVTV Voices and will also be featured in our Newsletter and on-demand at our Public Access Archive.
+The ‘final’ project for the Field Production workshops is either a Public Service Announcement or a news package developed by the Producers themselves – a great way to get the word out about a local cause, non-profit organization or charity!
+After the final workshop, your PSA or news package will premiere on RVTV Voices and will also be featured in our Newsletter and on-demand at our Public Access Archive.

 Field certification workshops are taught by David Bruce, an RVTV Mentor and our most prolific field producer, responsible for several ongoing series on our public access channel, RVTV Voices, covering music, arts and culture in the Rogue Valley and beyond.